agent-platform

 How the metrics are computed

-- Time-to-first-PR — wall-clock from CloudWatch alarm
+- Agent pipeline — wall-clock from detected event to

 Tech stack